-I’ve been using my new RetroScan Universal for over two months to scan lots of 8mm, Super 8 and 16mm films.
-I’ve been quite happy with the results.
+I’ve been using the RetroScan Universal for scanning 8mm, Super 8 and 16mm films since May of 2018.
+I’ve been very happy with the results.
 This machine works differently from all the others I have used or studied.
 It scans frame-by-frame high definition stills and can handle any sized film reel.
 What sets this machine apart is that there are no claws, sprocket advancers or pinch rollers.
 There is an open gate so you can crop however you like.
 You can crop the entire frame like they did with the Zapruder Film.
 That’s the most famous 8mm film ever shot.
 It recorded the assassination of President John F. Kennedy at Dealey Plaza in Dallas, Texas, on November 22, 1963.
 That film transfer shows the sprocket holes and other hidden parts of the scene that are typically cropped out of 8mm transfers.

 Most telecines or film scanners require claws or other hardware to move the film one frame at a time.
 The consumer Wolverine Machines I had been using had claws.
 And they work fine when the film is in perfect shape.
 But no films that are 40 – 60 years old are in perfect shape.
 Chances are they have been projected so many times that some or many sprockets have been torn.
 Torn sprockets and similar defects cause problems with machines like the Wolverine.
 This means with a damaged film you have to babysit the scan.
 And at 2 frames per second this can be tedious.